 Full-Time Externship Program for Law Clerks in EPA's Office of General Counsel (OGC)

 OGC is committed to attracting a talented and diverse applicant pool and would appreciate your assistance in identifying students interested in a dynamic and challenging federal experience.
-We are looking for students interested in a full-time externship beginning with the spring semester of 2019.
+We are looking for students interested in a full-time externship beginning with the fall semester of 2019.

 OGC is the chief legal advisor to the EPA, the federal agency with primary responsibility for implementing the nation's environmental laws.
 OGC attorneys provide counsel to EPA policy makers on legal issues associated with implementing these environmental laws, as well as the laws governing the day-to-day operations of a federal agency.
 Approximately 160 attorneys work in OGC.
 Our principal office is located at EPA's headquarters complex in downtown Washington, DC.

 OGC is organized by practice area into nine law offices: Air and Radiation, Civil Rights and Finance Law, Cross-Cutting Issues, Ethics, General Law, Pesticides and Toxic Substances, Solid Waste and Emergency Response, and Water Law.
 For more information about OGC, please visit our website at http://www.epa.gov/ogc.